 The four Master of Science degree programs provide for career advancement and/or licenses required by the Arkansas Department of Education.
 The Instructional Technology (ITEC) program is designed for individuals who desire a technology leadership position within their professional arenas (i.e., education, business, non-profit organizations).
 Library Media and Information Technologies (LIBM) program is a degree and licensure program designed for individuals that desire a school library media position in K-12 schools.
 Candidates are required to hold a valid teaching license.
 The LIBM program is nationally accredited by AASL (American Association of School Librarians).
 The School Counseling (SCCN) program is a K-12 licensure program with an add-on track for licensed teachers and an initial licensure track for individuals that do not hold a teaching license.
 The School Leadership, Management and Administration (SLMA) program is a K-12 licensure program for building administration as well as curriculum/program administration.
 Candidates are required to hold a valid teaching license.
 The program is accredited by the Educational Leadership Constituent Council.

-On behalf of the department, I invite you to accept the challenge and opportunity of preparing for a leadership role in an educational institution, governmental agency or non-profit organization.
+On behalf of the department, I encourage you to learn about our programs and contact us if you need additional information.
+We invite you to accept the challenge and opportunity of preparing for a leadership role in your area of interest.